starling021/rat-n/README.md

 # How to execute mouse

-    INFO: Mouse Payload Loader installed to /bin and /usr/local/bin as /bin/mouse and /usr/local/bin/mouse.
+    INFO: Mouse Payload Loader will be installed to /bin and /usr/local/bin as /bin/mouse and /usr/local/bin/mouse.
+You
-    You can execute Mouse Payload Loader via this simple command.
+    can execute Mouse Payload Loader via this simple command.

 > mouse